You will never find the time

 took a week?

-One conversation lasting up to three hours, in one session or two.
+One conversation lasting up to three hours.
 Seven days of production.
 And you are holding a complete blueprint for your book: the architecture, the voice, the chapter structure, the roadmap.
 The idea that has been sitting in the back of your mind for years becomes a structured, achievable project.

 Not in twelve months.
 Not after months of interviews.
 This month.
 From a single conversation.